chin-rcip/cidoc_crm_fr/docs/ressources/mandat.md

 * Select common reference dictionaries to refer to (a French dictionary, an English dictionary, and a bilingual dictionary).

-A small team of senior revisers is appointed by the Working Group’s members to resolve translation issues that the group cannot agree on.
+A small team of senior revisers is appointed by the Translation Group’s members to resolve translation issues that the group cannot agree on.
 Their decisions need to take the following into account:

 * Concordance with the meaning of the English version;